ikmb/esga/README.md

 The minimum requirements are a genome file and at least one type of evidence.

+From this, the pipeline can run the following processing steps:

+* align proteins against a genome and generate annotation hints
+* align transcripts against a genome and generate annotation hints
+* align RNA-seq reads against a genome and generate annotation hints
+* assemble transcripts from aligned RNA-seq reads and generate annotation hints (Trinity pipeline)
+* Produce evidence-based gene models from aligned transcript sequences (PASA pipeline)
+* Produce ab-initio, hint-supported gene models (AUGUSTUS pipeline)
+* Produce consensus annotation from all of the above (EvidenceModeler pipeline)

+Optional:

+* Train a novel ab-initio prediction profile for AUGUSTUS (using PASA transcripts)

 ### Test data

 A simple test data set can be downloaded [here](https://drive.google.com/open?id=1VFqLnRJiuj5Vhj2KCOdY58jwxZKkkMVU)